“Certain truths known through means other than science must be in place before science can begin testing for other truths.”

 A Syrian philosopher named “Mara Bar-Serapion“ (70 A.D.) encouraging his son, compared the life and persecution of Jesus with that of others who suffered persecution for their beliefs.

-“Phlegon“ who wrote a chronicle of history around 140 A.D. in the time of Tiberius Caesar
+“Phlegon“ wrote a chronicle of history around 140 A.D. in the time of Tiberius Caesar.

-“Celsus“ (175 A.D.) who also unknowingly affirmed and reinforced the Biblical authors and their content
+“Celsus“ (175 A.D.) also unknowingly affirmed and reinforced the Biblical authors and their content.